gaultier/blog/making_my_debug_build_run_100_times_faster.md

   Range (min … max):   839.7 ms … 901.4 ms    10 runs
 ```

-Now that's what I'm talking about.
+Now that's what I'm talking about, ~ **571 MiB/s**.
 Around a 10x speed-up compared to the basic SSE implementation!
 And now we are running under a second.
 Also the variability is much reduced which is nice.

 What about a release build (without Address Sanitizer), for comparison?